fml-fam/fml/README.md

 The basic philosophy of fml is:

 * Be relatively small and self-contained.
-* Follow general C++ conventions by default (like RAII and exceptions), but give the ability to break these for the performance-minded.
+* Follow general C++ conventions by default (like RAII and exceptions), but give the ability to break these for the sake of performance.
 * Changing a code from one object type to another should be very simple, ideally with no changes to the source (the internals will simply **Do The Right Thing (tm)**), with the exception of:
     - object creation
-    - printing
+    - printing (e.g. printing on only one MPI rank)
 * Use a permissive open source license.